waylaa/WindowsOptimizations/README.md

 - System → Improves GPU scheduling, reduces processes without downgrading the OS, changes to a better system profile and disables unnecessary services **(Check the 'ServivceOptimizations' script and comment out any service that you need)**.

 # Acknowledgement
 I am not responsible for any damage that these scripts may cause to your computer.
-It is your responsibility to read the code through each file and have an understanding of what is happening under the hood.
+It is your responsibility to read the code of every script you are going to run and have an understanding of what is happening under the hood.
 In other words, **do your own research before running them**.